 Of concern was that the fly was found just 400 m from where another fly was trapped in January 2014, although the Ministry for Primary Industries (MPI) issued a statement saying that their best information suggests the two finds were unrelated separate incidents.
 “In both cases the solitary flies were the only detections and no breeding populations were found in the area.”

 Finding two flies like this is very rare.
 A fly was also trapped in May 2012, and prior to this, there had not been a Queensland fruit fly detection in New Zealand for 16 years.
+In 2019 ten fruit flies were discovered.

 The fly, a native of Australia, is of huge concern to New Zealand’s horticultural industry and home gardeners.
 In Australia, the fly is considered to be the country’s most serious insect pest of fruit and vegetable crops, attacking over 100 varieties of fruit, including avocados, citrus, feijoas, grapes, peppers, persimmons, pip fruit and stone fruit.